 Shekhawati is a semi-desert region situated entirely in the triangle between Delhi-Bikaner-Jaipur.
 The word Shekhawati is derived from the name of the Shekhawat rulers who had been ruling from past five centuries.

 The word “Wati” means a place surrounded and the region surrounded with the descendants of “Rao Shekha” called as Shekhawati.
 King Shekha was born in the 14th Century and he ruled during the period 1502-1543 he made “Amar-Sar-Naan” his first capital of his kingdom.

 During the time of Mahabharata Shekhawati was under control of the Matsya Kingdom the descends of fisherman.
 The Hindu Vedas were written and compiled on this land.
-There is no other region in the Rajasthan is artistically rich as Shekhawati.
+There is no other region in Rajasthan that is as artistically rich as Shekhawati.
 The images using vibrant colors have not created not as a hobby nor professional practice, but as a way of life.

 Places to Visit in Shekhawati during Delhi to Shekhawati tour by taxi

 Nawalgarh is famous for its high-quality paintings, even in the richly frescoed Shekhawati area.
 The Poddar School of this place is full of old work and walls that have been restored in recent times using the same style of frescos due to which the region is famous.

 This place founded in 1737 by Thakur Nawal Singh, a warrior-statesman of some eminence.
 The town has a colorful market, fort (now a little disfigured), attracts the people.
 There are many Havelis the most famous are the Aath (eight) Haveli complex, Anandilal Poddar Haveli, Jodraj Patodia Haveli, Bansidhar Bhagat Haveli, Hotel Roop Niwas Palace.